Product

 Deferred revenue shows up in two places on the balance sheet.
 First, since you have received cash from your clients, it appears as part of the cash and cash equivalents, which is an asset.
 However, since you have not yet earned the revenue, deferred revenue is shown as a liability to indicate that you still owe the client your services.

 Since most prepaid contracts are less than one year long, deferred revenue is generally a current liability.
-However, if you are in the enviable position of having clients paying for multiple years of service up front, then part of your deferred revenue will be considered a long-term liability.
+However, if you are in the enviable position of having clients paying for multiple years of service upfront, then part of your deferred revenue will be considered a long-term liability.

-The statement of cash flows simply shows what money is flowing into or out of the company.
+The statement of cash flows simply shows what money flows into or out of the company.
 Since deferred revenue is cash received, it shows as a positive number in the operating activities part of the cash flow statement.
 It doesn’t matter that you have not earned the revenue, only that the cash has entered your company.

 Deferred revenue example